 Earned Value Management has a set of highly effective and proven tools to forecast project cost.
 The EVM graph displays various earned value management components.
 Many perceive that EVM formulas are complex and difficult to understand.
 However, this is not true.
 Though EVM formulas look complex but they are not at all difficult to remember.
 The graph also helps to understand the evm formulas to forecast project cost.

 What is the remaining work likely to cost?

 The first EVM formula to forecast project cost is Estimate to complete (ETC).
-Estimate to complete provide answer to the question of what the remaining work is likely to cost.
+Estimate to complete provides answer to the question what the remaining work is likely to cost.
 Red line in the graph above denotes estimate to complete.
 ETC is defined as estimated cost to complete the remaining work of a work package or the project.

 There are two methods to calculate ETC. The first and the most accurate method is manual bottom up estimation of the the remaining work.
-This method is also known as management ETC or bottoms up ETC. The second method is to derive ETC based on a mathematical formula mentioned below.
+This method is also known as management ETC or bottoms up ETC. Moreover, the second method is to derive ETC based on a mathematical formula mentioned below.

 What is the entire project likely to cost?

 The second EVM formula to forecast project cost is Estimate at completion (EAC).
 Estimate at completion answers the critical question of what the entire project is likely to cost.
 EAC is indicated in the extreme right hand top corner of the graph above.
 It is defined as the expected total cost of the project required to complete the defined scope.

 The graph above clearly indicates that EAC is sum of AC and ETC. Following are the three different formulas to arrive at Estimate At Completion.

 Estimate at completion (EAC) = AC + Bottom up ETC